sourceduty/Theory/README.md

 <br>

-10 new or emerging theoretical mathematical areas or topics:
+10 new or emerging theoretical math areas or topics:
 ```
 Homotopy Type Theory (HoTT)
 Tropical Geometry